mponza/SalIE/README.md

     {
-       'docID':        string      id of the document
+       "docID":        string      id of the document
-       'text':         string      content of the document
+       "text":         string      content of the document
-       'abstract':     string      abstract of the document
+       "abstract":     string      abstract of the document

-       'openfacts':    list        list of open facts
+       "openfacts":    list        list of open facts

                    [
                        {
-                           'text':        string      text of the open fact 'salience':    float       salience score
+                           "text":        string      text of the open fact "salience":    float       salience score
                        }
                    ]
     }